 1. Who has authority over land development and environmental regulation?
 The relevant local authority having jurisdiction over the property has the authority over land development.
 The Ministry of Natural Resources, Environment and Climate Change has the overall responsibility and authority to ensure a balance between the management of natural resources and the environment in achieving sustainable development.
 The Department of Environment (an enforcement arm of the Ministry of Natural Resources, Environment and Climate Change) has authority over environmental regulation.
 2. What environmental laws affect the use and occupation of real estate?
 The primary legislation that is related to the prevention, abatement, control of pollution and enhancement of the environment in Malaysia is the Environmental Quality Act 1974 (the "EQA") and all subsidiary legislations.
 3. What main permits or licenses are required for building or occupying real estate?
+The primary legislations governing the Country Planning Act 1976 and all sure legislations are the Federal Territory.
+Planning Permission (in the case of must be obtained from the local auther the construction and prior to occupate Compliance (a "CCC").
+Where the proposed activity on the pervironmental impact assessment means the Additionally, where manufacturing activity on the pervironmental impact assessment means the additionally.
 The primary legislations governing the construction of a building are the Street, Drainage and Building Act 1974, the Town and Country Planning Act 1976 and all subsidiary legislations.
 For the purpose of the Federal Territory of Kuala Lumpur, the primary legislations are the Federal Territory (Planning) Act 1982 and the subsidiary legislation made thereunder.
 Planning Permission (in the case of the Federal Territory of Kuala Lumpur, a development order) and approval for building plans must be obtained from the local authorities prior to the commencement of any construction of a building on land.
 Upon completion of the construction and prior to occupation of the building, the owner or developer will have to obtain a Certificate of Completion and Compliance (a "CCC").
 Where the proposed activity on the property falls under the category of "prescribed activity" within the meaning of the EQA, an environmental impact assessment must be conducted and approved by the Director General of Environmental Quality.
 Additionally, where manufacturing activities are to be undertaken on the property, the owner or occupier must obtain prior approval from the Ministry of International Trade and Industry of Malaysia before the commencement of operations.
+4. Can an environmental cleanup be required?
 Under the EQA, the director general may issue a notice to the owner/occupier of land to take steps to reduce, mitigate, disperse, remove, eliminate, destroy or dispose of pollution within the time specified in the notice.